This post became the first chapter in my book, Keep Going.

 The creative journey is not one in which at the end you wake up in some mythical, happy, foreign land.
 The creative journey is one in which you wake up every day, like Phil, with more work to do.

-(This post has morphed into the first chapter of my book, Keep Going.)
+This post became the first chapter of my book, Keep Going: